watson-intu/self/README.md

 1. Set up [Visual Studio 2015](https://www.visualstudio.com/downloads/).
 2. Open `/vs2015/self.sln` in this project.
-3. Select self_instance as your startup project, compile, and run.
+3. Select self_instance as your startup project.
+4. Open the project properties by right clicking on the `self_instance` project.
+Select the `Debugging` tab and set "Working Directory" to `..\..`.
+5. Select Build->Build Solution to build.
+6. Run in debug mode by pressing F5.

 ### OS X